Malagasy Proverb: All who live under the sky are woven together like one big mat.

 Lunch stop in Belo

-The Zebu (Malagasy cattle) with peppercorn sauce, french fries and legumes went down nicely.
-The atmosphere was electric as there was very loud Malagasy tunes blaring out at a stall across the road, the kids were dancing to the beat having the time of their lives.
-A lady came past with a washing bowl on her head carrying live ducks and I found a small boy blowing up a condom, hopefully mistaken for a balloon.
-Belo certainly had a lively vibe and brilliant people watching territory!
+The Zebu (Malagasy cattle) with peppercorn sauce, french fries, and legumes went down nicely.
+The atmosphere was electric as there were very loud Malagasy tunes blaring out at a stall across the road, the kids were dancing to the beat having the time of their lives.
+A lady came past with a washing bowl on her head carrying live ducks and I found a small boy blowing up a condom, hopefully, mistaken for a balloon.
+Belo certainly had a lively vibe and brilliant people-watching territory!